dieu-nguyen24/8Week-SQL-Challenges/Case Study #1 - Danny's Diner/ReadMe.md

 | ----------- | ----------- | ------------ |
 | A           | 2           | 25           |
 | B           | 3           | 40           |

+Before becoming members, A spent a total of 25$ on 2 items, while B spent a total of 40$ on 3 items.

 ***
 ## Question 9